Michael-Shaffer/CLIGames/README.md

 # CLIGames
-Lightweight multiplayer games displayed to the command line interface.
+Lightweight multiplayer games which display to the command line interface.